 Beanie Babies were most popular in the late 1990s, as people collected as many as possible.
 Since the documentary on Beanie Babies called Beanie Mania came out in late 2021, there’s been another surge in interest and value.

-Collectors have noted that prices are rising again in 2022, as new collectors and new investors are deciding to be interested in what these toys can be worth.
+Collectors have noted that prices are rising again, as new investors are deciding to be interested in what these toys can be worth.

-Selling your Beanie Babies is all about timing and interest.
-Certain collectibles pick up throughout the year in popularity, and riding this wave of trends will help you sell your toys for even more.
+Selling Beanie Babies is all about timing and interest.
+Certain collectibles pick up throughout the year in popularity, and riding this wave will help you sell your toys for max price.

 For example, don’t try to sell Batty the Bat in Spring or Winter.
-Instead, make this listing in mid to late summer, right when people start getting excited about Halloween again.
+Instead, make this listing in mid to late summer, right when people start getting excited about Halloween.

-Although they can still sell for substantial amounts off-season, waiting can ensure you get the most money possible.
+Although they can still sell for substantial amounts off-season, waiting can ensure you get the highest payout possible.
+These are the best places to sell beanie babies in 2023.

 Top Sites to Sell Beanie Babies:

 - eBay– This popular site allows you to sell worldwide and even auction your collectibles to the highest bidder.
-Use these tips to sell fast on eBay.
+Check out our tips to sell fast on eBay.

-- Etsy – This site attracts people with the ‘nostalgia’ factor, so there’s not doubt selling on Etsy is worth it.
+- Etsy – This site attracts people with the ‘nostalgia’ factor, so there’s no shortage of interested buyers.

 - Sell2BBNovelties – If you’re not interested in the struggle of finding buyers, Sell2BBNovelties will buy nearly any plush.